goshiphq/goship-cms/content/articles/large-item-shipping.md

 The ultimate [cost](https://www.goship.com/blog/cost-to-ship-furniture/) of moving a piece of furniture depends on many factors: weight, dimensions, commodity type, lane, accessorial charges, etc. Depending on the shipment volume and the transportation method you will choose, the price can differ.

 ![woman and man shipping large furniture](images/shipping-furniture.jpg "Shipping Furniture")

 ## Appliance Delivery

 Shipping appliances can be difficult.
 Most traditional shipping companies don't have the capacity or the capability to handle large appliances such as washing machines, ovens, or refrigerators.
 What's more, you may not have enough appliances to fill a semi-trailer.
-That's where GoShip.com can make shipping appliances easier for you.
+That's where GoShip can make shipping appliances easier for you.
 Our appliance shipping and delivery services provide a cost-effective, easy-to-use, and time-saving way to ship appliances where you need them the most.

 ### How to ship appliances?